OlawaleDamilareMatthew/Portfolio/README.md

 # <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-I'm Olawale Damilare MAtthew 🤓, a data analyst, educator, and engineer and consultant with a passion for turning data into actionable insights.
+I'm Olawale Damilare MAtthew 🤓, a data analyst with a passion for turning data into actionable insights.
 With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I DO

-As the Chief Analyst of the_DataVersewithAY, I provide consulting and training services for businesses and mentor aspiring analysts.
+As a Data AnalystAs a data analyst, my primary role is to collect, process, and perform statistical analysis on data to help businesses make informed decisions.

-- ✅ Data Analytics Consulting.
+- ✅ Data Collection and Cleaning:
-I provide in-depth analysis and tailored solutions to help you make data-driven decisions, optimize processes, and drive business growth.
+- I Gather data from various sources, including databases, spreadsheets, and APIs, Clean and preprocess data to ensure accuracy and consistency, which may involve handling missing values, removing duplicates, and correcting errors.

-- ✅ Staff Training & Development.
+- ✅ Data Analysis:
-I offer comprehensive training programs in data analysis, visualization, and data-driven decision-making.
-From beginner to advanced levels.
+I Use statistical techniques and software tools (such as SQL, Python, R, and Excel) to analyze data and identify trends, patterns, and insights.

 <!--Section 2: List 3-4 key projects-->